baccia/Cherubini_dataset/README.md

 ## Contributing
 If you like to contribute with corrections or additions, please contact <claudio.bacciagaluppi@hkb.bfh.ch>.

+## Documentation
+* Incipits are written in MuseScore 4 first, then exported into mei and completed with mei-friend. mscz files are kept only for documentation, they are not equivalent to mei files.
+* Title and composer information is contained in fileDesc.
+It is not visible because the pgHead element is empty.

 ## Licence
 Data are published under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 Creators are (as of May 2024) Claudio Bacciagaluppi and Marius Barendt.